puffinrocks/puffin/CONTRIBUTING.md

 ## Discussion and Contact

-If you would like to discuss any subject related to Puffin please visit our [Forum](http://forum.puffin.rocks/).
+If you would like to discuss any subject related to Puffin please create an [issue on GitHub](https://github.com/puffinrocks/puffin/issues).

 If you'd like to contact us directly, please send an email to [puffin@puffin.rocks](mailto:puffin@puffin.rocks).